Careers in Aquatic Life Sciences

 TRAINING OFFER

-Designed for anyone who wishes to acquire and/or enhance their expertise in the areas of livestock management, reproduction, animal welfare, or quality, safety, health, and the environment (QSHE), our training program is structured around four fundamental pillars:
+Designed for anyone who wishes to acquire and/or enhance their expertise in the areas of livestock production, reproduction, animal welfare, or quality, safety, hygiene, and the environment (QHSSE), our training program is structured around four fundamental pillars:

-- a comprehensive overview of the industry and its various professions, including quality and certification issues;
+• a comprehensive overview of the industry and its professions, including issues related to quality and certification;

-- knowledge of and application of the regulatory framework and QHSE tools.
+• knowledge and application of the regulatory framework and QHSE tools.

 Flexible and diverse, it offers three types of training programs designed to meet your needs and goals:

-Organized over a few days, short training courses allow you to quickly acquire key skills in a specific subject area and thus quickly gain confidence in applying them in practice. - Micro-Certifications
+Organized over a few days, short training courses allow you to quickly acquire key skills on a specific topic and thus quickly become more independent in applying them in practice.

-Our long-term programs, ranging from University Diplomas (DU) to Professional Bachelor’s degrees, complement this catalog of short courses and micro-certifications with more in-depth programs.
+Our long-term programs, ranging from University Diplomas (DU) to professional bachelor’s degrees, complement this catalog of short-term courses and micro-certifications with more in-depth programs.

 In addition to this offering, we can design customized “à la carte” programs tailored to your specific needs.